 Because you have control over the sponsored post and ad spaces, it’s important to be selective with the brands and companies you endorse, since your viewers will directly associate you with all your advertisers.

 AdSense can be used even if your blog is only a few months old.
-However, attracting advertisers willing to pay for banner ads or sponsored posts require a bit of authority, audience, and relevance, so you’ll need to build your brand a bit more to take advantage of the last two. .
+By contrast, attracting advertisers willing to pay for banner ads or sponsored posts requires a bit of authority, audience, and relevance, so you’ll need to build your brand a bit more.

 2. Become an Influencer and Post Ads on Social Media